feldoh/ScariaContaminationPatch/README.md

 ## Attribution
 This mod was originally made by [@Garethp](https://github.com/Garethp).
 This is an extended version of the original and is uploaded with his permission.

+* Mr Samuel Streamer for the art and various XML contributions